|

 If a PR is approaching the end of his/her 5 year residency and has satisfied the 2 year rule, and if the PR really doesn´t need or use the PR card for any purpose, is it still a requirement to apply for a new PR card after the 5 years complete?
 I know of a few Americans who have long since lived in Canada as PRs (10 - 20 years), and never bothered to renew their PR cards since when originally issued.
 For health card renewal, drivers licence and other proof of residency are sufficient.

-(in reply to: Maintaing PR status) A PR card is
+(in reply to: Maintaing PR status)

 only required when permanent residents seek to re-enter the country via commercial